szpajder/dumpvdl2/README.md

 ACARS messages, MIAM file transfers and X.25 packets are limited in size.
-Whenever there is a need to send a larger message than the protocol allows, it must be split into smaller parts (fragments). dumpvdl2 will automatically reassemble such messages.
-Individual fragments will be logged too, as they arrive.
-Only when all parts of the message are successfully received, dumpvdl2 will reassemble the message and log its payload in one piece.
+Whenever there is a need to send a larger message than the protocol allows, it must be split into smaller parts (fragments). dumpvdl2 automatically reassembles such messages.
+Individual fragments are logged too, as they arrive.
+Only when all parts of the message are successfully received, dumpvdl2 cat reassemble the message and log its payload in one piece.

-ACARS messages, MIAM file transfers and X.25 packets often contain binary data of higher level protocols or applications, which dumpvdl2 can also decode (for
-example: CPDLC, ADS-C, IDRP or MIAM CORE).
-Such protocols will only decode correctly when a complete payload is presented to the decoder.
-If the message is fragmented, there is no point in decoding higher level protocol in individual fragments, because this will often result in a partial decode with an `-- Unparseable <protocol name> PDU` error printed to the log file.
+ACARS messages, MIAM file transfers and X.25 packets often contain binary data of higher level protocols or applications, which dumpvdl2 can decode as well (for example: CPDLC, ADS-C, IDRP or MIAM CORE).
+Such protocols would only decode correctly when a complete payload is presented to the decoder.
+If the message is fragmented, there is no point in decoding higher level protocol in individual fragments, because this will often result in a partial decode with an ``-- Unparseable <protocol name> PDU`` error printed to the log file.
 To reduce log file cluttering, dumpvdl2 does not decode higher level protocols in fragmented packets.
-Data contained in individual fragments will be printed in hex, but this does not mean the packet type is unknown - it's just not decodable yet.
+Data contained in individual fragments are printed in hex, but this does not mean that the packet type is unknown - it's just not decodable yet.
 When all the fragments have been received and correctly reassembled, the packet will be decoded and logged in full.

 Before version 1.8.0, dumpvdl2 always attempted to decode higher level protocols, regardless of whether the packet was a fragment of a larger packet or